Whiteknight/ParserObjects/docs/v6/earleyexpr_example.md

 Expr ::= <Expr> '+' <Expr>
 ```

-He we can see we want to parse `Term` first and then an `Expr` is a sum of `Term`.
+He we can see we want to parse `Term` first and then an `Expr` is a sum of one or more `Term`.
 This is similar to our `multiplicative` and `additive` rules from the first example.
 Writing this in the Earley parser gives us:

 ```csharp
 var term = symbols.New<int>("Term");